Camp Erin Santa Cruz

 • Schedule: Weekend camp experience, June 5–June 7, 2026

-• Price: Camp Erin Santa Cruz is a free bereavement camp
+• Price: Camp Erin® Santa Cruz is a free bereavement camp

-The camp is part of Hospice of Santa Cruz County, which was founded in 1978.
-Hospice of Santa Cruz County is accredited by Accreditation Commission for Health Care (ACHC) for compliance with a comprehensive set of national standards.
+Camp Erin Santa Cruz is led by bereavement professionals and caring volunteers.
+Campers are provided a safe environment to explore their grief, learn essential coping skills, and make friends with peers who are also grieving.
+Campers are told that they are not alone and that they are in the company of peers who understand.
+Camp Erin Santa Cruz is offered by Hospice of Santa Cruz County, which was founded in 1978 and is regarded as the most experienced and largest nonprofit hospice program in the region.
+Hospice of Santa Cruz County is accredited by the Accreditation Commission for Health Care (ACHC) for compliance with a comprehensive set of national standards.
 Its mission statement is: “With compassion and excellence, we support all people of all ages through the journey of serious illness and grief, ensuring that no one walks this path alone.”

-A volunteer since 2008, Irma Vega says, “The biggest thing you can do is just be with someone.
+Camp Erin Santa Cruz is part of the Eluna Network, and Eluna partners with bereavement programs in local communities to help fund, develop, and grow Camp Erin nationwide.
+One volunteer shared, “The biggest thing you can do is just be with someone.
 You never know what’s going to unlock that door and help a person with their grief.”
-Another volunteer visitor, Carlos, says, “When someone gets to the end of their journey, we’re all brothers and sisters.
+Another volunteer said, “When someone gets to the end of their journey, we’re all brothers and sisters.
 I’m happy to keep them company.”

-Last updated March 12, 2026.
+Last updated June 11, 2026.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.